georgetour/One-command-Drupal-Wordpress/README.md

 ## How to create and run a project

-1. git clone or download the repository directly from https://github.com/georgetour/drupal-wordpress-docker
+1. Download the full zip https://github.com/georgetour/drupal-wordpress-docker/archive/master.zip or directly from https://github.com/georgetour/drupal-wordpress-docker

+2. unzip master.zip

+3. mv drupal-wordpress-docker-master drupal-wordpress-docker

-2. Edit shell.sh file in Drupal and Wordpress folder and change user
+4. Edit shell.sh file in Drupal and Wordpress folder and change user

-3. Open command line and go to folder php-app so we will be in drupal-wordpress-docker/php-app.
+5. Open command line and go to folder php-app so we will be in drupal-wordpress-docker/php-app.
 Make an alias for our php execute script:

 ```